 What you can do to support wedding businesses and other small businesses at this time:

 Keep your booking, postpone, or adjust your booking.
 Finalise payments wherever possible.
 Support these businesses in other ways.
 For example, can your cake supplier make you a birthday cake?
 Can your photographer do a family shoot?
 Can your makeup artist do your makeup for another occasion?
+Can you book your celebrant for a small wedding then a vow renewal later?
 Order food to be delivered.
 Buy a gift card.

 The way we support small local businesses in times of hardship can mean a world of difference to them.